Nablus: World War I and British Mandate

-Jordanian period
+Jordanian occupation

-During the 1948 Arab–Israeli War, Nablus came under Jordanian control.
-Thousands of Palestinian refugees fleeing from areas captured by Israeli forces arrived in Nablus, settling in refugee camps in and around the city.
+During the 1948 Arab–Israeli War, Nablus came under Jordanian occupation.
+Thousands of Palestinian refugees displaced from areas captured by Israeli forces arrived in Nablus, settling in refugee camps in and around the city.
 Its population doubled, and the influx of refugees put a heavy strain on the city's resources.
-Three such camps still located within the city limits today are Ein Beit al-Ma', Balata and Askar.
-During the Jordanian period, the adjacent villages of Rafidia, Balata al-Balad, al-Juneid and Askar were annexed to the Nablus municipality.
-Nablus was annexed by Jordan in 1950.
+Three such camps are still located within the city limits today: Ein Beit al-Ma', Balata and Askar.
+During the Jordanian occupation, the adjacent villages of Rafidia, Balata al-Balad, al-Juneid and Askar were annexed to the Nablus municipality.
+Nablus was occupied and annexed by Jordan in 1950.

 Israeli period

-The 1967 Six-Day War ended in the Israeli occupation of Nablus.
+The Six-Day War ended with the Israeli occupation of Nablus.
 Many Israeli settlements were built around Nablus during the 1980s and early 1990s.
 The restrictions placed on Nablus during the First Intifada were met by a back-to-the-land movement to secure self-sufficiency, and had a notable outcome in boosting local agricultural production.

-In 1976, Bassam Shakaa was elected mayor.
-On 2 June 1980, he survived an assassination attempt by the Jewish Underground, considered a terrorist group by Israel, which resulted in Shakaa losing both his legs.
-In the spring of 1982, the Israeli administration removed him from office and installed an army officer who ran the city for the following three and a half years.
+Bassam Shakaa was elected mayor in 1976, and four years later he survived an assassination attempt by the Jewish Underground on 2 June 1980, considered a terrorist group by Israel, which resulted in Shakaa losing both his legs.
+The Israeli administration removed him from office in the spring of 1982, and installed an army officer who ran the city for the following three and a half years.

-On 29 July 1985, the Israeli army imposed a 5-day curfew on the city.
-At the time this was the longest curfew ever imposed on a Palestinian community in the West Bank.
-It was lifted 2 hours each day to allow residents to find food.
-The curfew was in response to the murder of two teachers on 21 July near Jenin and the killing of an Israeli para-military on 30 July.
-Najah University was closed for 2 months after posters with pictures of PLO leader were found.
+In response to the murder of two Israeli teachers on 21 July near Jenin and the killing of another Israeli on 30 July, the Israeli army imposed a 5-day curfew on the city on 29 July 1985 that was lifted 2 hours a day.
+Najah University was closed for two months for hanging PLO propaganda posters.

-In January 1986, the Israeli administration ended with the appointment of Zafer al-Masri as mayor.
-A popular leader of the Nablus Chamber of Commerce al-Masri began a program of improvements in the town.
-Despite maintaining that he would have nothing to do with Israeli autonomy plans he was assassinated on 2 March 1986.
-The assassination was widely believed to be the work of the Popular Front for the Liberation of Palestine.
+The Israeli administration ended in January 1986 with the appointment of Zafer al-Masri as mayor.
+A popular leader of the Nablus Chamber of Commerce, al-Masri began a program of improvements in the town.
+Despite maintaining that he would have nothing to do with Israeli autonomy plans, he was assassinated on 2 March 1986, widely believed to be the work of the Popular Front for the Liberation of Palestine.

-On 18 June 1989 Salah el Bah'sh, aged 17, was shot dead by an Israeli soldier whilst walking through the Nablus Casbah.
-Witnesses told B'Tselem, the Israeli Human Rights group, that he was shot in the chest at close range after not responding to a soldier shouting "Ta'amod" (Halt!).
-The army indicated that an investigation was being carried out.
-B'Tselem understood that the victim was killed by a rubber bullet.
+Salah el Bah'sh was shot with a rubber bullet by an Israeli soldier on 18 June 1989 whilst walking through the Nablus Casbah.
+Witnesses told B'Tselem that he was shot in the chest at close range after not responding to a soldier shouting "Ta'amod" (Halt!).
+Bah'sh died and the army indicated that an investigation was being carried out.